 Telegram’s co-founders were adamant that its private messaging would always be cost-free and ad-free.
 That promise is still intact, but the channel recently introduced Telegram Premium for users who are willing to pay for additional benefits.

-These include 4GB file uploads, faster downloads, exclusive stickers, custom animated emojis, and advanced chat management and privacy settings.
+These include 4GB file uploads, faster downloads, exclusive stickers, custom animated emojis and emoji statuses, and advanced chat management and privacy settings.
 If you often send large files, subscribe to the Premium plan.
 Otherwise, you can get by with the free version.